By Heidi Peiper/Starbucks Newsroom

 99 percent ethically sourced coffee: Starbucks is committed to ensuring coffee is grown responsibly and is ethically sourced through C.A.F.E.
 Practices,the company’s comprehensive approach to sourcing that meets social, economic, environmental and quality standards.

-100 million coffee trees: Thanks to Starbucks partners and customers, more than 30 million trees have been donated to coffee farmers over the past two years, with a goal of providing 100 million healthy, rust-resistant trees to farmers by 2025.
+100 million coffee trees: Thanks to Starbucks partners and customers, nearly 30 million trees have been donated to coffee farmers over the past two years, with a goal of providing 100 million healthy, rust-resistant trees to farmers by 2025.
 The effort will help ensure the long-term supply of coffee and the economic future of coffee farmers by replacing trees declining in productivity due to age and disease such as coffee leaf rust.

 Making coffee the world’s first sustainable agricultural product: Starbucks is a founding member of the Sustainable Coffee Challenge, a growing coalition of more than 80 industry and conservation leaders led by Conservation International.
 The challenge is convening the sector to sustain the future supply of coffee while ensuring the prosperity and wellbeing of farmers and workers and conserving forests, water and soil.